changeworld/azure-docs.pl-pl/articles/iot-edge/tutorial-deploy-machine-learning.md

 ---
-title: 'Samouczek: wdrażanie Azure Machine Learning na urządzeniu — Azure IoT Edge'
+title: 'Tutorial: Deploy Azure Machine Learning to a device - Azure IoT Edge'
-description: W tym samouczku utworzysz model Azure Machine Learning, a następnie wdrożono go jako moduł na urządzeniu brzegowym
+description: In this tutorial, you create an Azure Machine Learning model, then deploy it as a module to an edge device
 author: kgremban
 manager: philmea
 ms.author: kgremban